dataflowg/dataflowg.github.io/_posts/2020-3-16-Lets-Convert-To-LabVIEW-NXG-Part-2.md

 After adding three Timed Loops with priorities similar to the old Execution System configuration, and each set to a dedicated CPU core, the result was better than expected.
 I was able to decrease the buffer size from 3072 to 2048 samples, and have the UI update at the full rate for that buffer size (44100/2048, or 21.5Hz).
 All of this while maintaining a CPU usage of about 45% with both decks playing.
 There is hope yet!

-I did try the original 1024 sample buffer size, but was met with an immediate buffer underrun error before anything was even played.
+I did try the original 1024 sample buffer size, but was met with an immediate buffer underflow error before anything was even played.
 With more tuning to synchronize loop start times and using software timed triggers, playback with the original buffer size might be possible.
 That said, running in this Timed Loop configuration does have one major side effect - the UI becomes very unresponsive at times, with clicks not being registered for upwards of 10 seconds.

 ## Failure To Launch